klepsydra-technologies/kpsr-tutorial/tutorials/chapter3_part4.md

 ## Klepsydra DDS API

-Similar to the ROS example, and example 3, we use the high performance event loop provider.
+Similar to the ROS example, and example 3, we use the high performance event loop provider[^1].
 The environment is defined for this example using the basic memory environment ([`MemEnv`](https://github.com/klepsydra-technologies/kpsr-core/blob/main/core/modules/mem_mdlw/include/klepsydra/mem_core/mem_env.h)).

 For registering subscribers, we use the [`FromDDSMiddlewareProvider`](https://github.com/klepsydra-technologies/kpsr-core/blob/main/core/modules/dds_mdlw/include/klepsydra/dds_core/from_dds_middleware_provider.h) class.
 This